 The phase III clinical trial, known as the ACCURATE study, showed that DRG stimulation was effective in 93.3% of patients.

 Our site is one of only a few sites in the greater Pittsburgh area.
-Enrollment for this study is open.
+Enrollment for this study is closed.

 Vectors Post Market: A Study to Assess Pain Relief Using Spinal Cord Stimulation